-Greece Travel Guide logo
+Greece Travel Guide

-Preparation for Travel to Greece
+Preparation for Greece

 This page will give you some general information about what to read, books to bring with you to Greece, learning the language and some other practical stuff.
 Then scroll down to the last section which has some odds and ends that I did not know what to do with but thought you would find interesting.
+If you have somehow stumbled on this page on your own you should click on the link to Introduction below which will take you back to the beginning of my Greek Travel webpage.

 Introduction